kevinswiber/siren/README.md

 ####cardinality

 Indicates the cardinality of the field.
 Valid values are `optional`, `required`.
-When missing, the default value is `required`.
+When missing, the cardinality of the field is undefined.
+Optional.

 ##Usage Considerations